Environment variables

 GATEWAY_SSL_CLIENT_AUTH | NONE will not request client authentication, OPTIONAL will request client authentication, REQUIRE will require client authentication | NONE |

 GATEWAY_SSL_PRINCIPAL_MAPPING_RULES | mTLS leverages SSL mutual authentication to identify a Kafka client.
-Principal for mTLS connection can be detected from the subject certificate using the same feature as in Apache Kafka, the SSL principal mapping | extracts the Subject |
+Principal for mTLS connection can be detected from the subject certificate using the same feature as in Apache Kafka, the SSL principal mapping | Extracts the subject |

 OAuthbearer